k8svisual/vpk/public/docs/snapshot.md

 When returned to the home screen the newly connect snapshot is shown in the top portion of the screen.
 The complete directory path is shown.
-The displayed path can be selected or clicked to view statistics regarding the snapshot.
+The displayed path is a button that can be pressed to view statistics for the snapshot.

 <br>